Wednesday newsletters always feature a hotel or flight review.

 CONS & THINGS TO KNOW

-- While the Marina rooms offer spectacular Table Mountain views, their balconies face north and as such are in the shade almost all day.
-But frankly, why would you want to spend your time on the balcony in a city like Cape Town?
+- While the Marina Rise rooms offer spectacular Table Mountain views, their balconies face north and are in the shade for most of the day.
+But frankly, why would you want to spend your time on your hotel balcony in a city like Cape Town?
+And if you are in need of tanning or relaxing in the sun within the hotel grounds, you can always retreat to the pool area, which is located on its own little island and which enjoys sunshine from sunrise til sunset.

-- The waters around the hotel and the private, man-made island are lined by residential condos, which partly block the Table Mountain views from the hotel’s lower floors.
+- The waters around the hotel and the private, man-made island are lined by residential condos, which partly block the Table Mountain views from the rooms on the hotel’s lower floors.
+If an unobstructed view of Table Mountain is what you are looking for, make sure to book a room on one of the higher floors.

-- The pool is heated, except for the winter months of May to September.
+- One&Only Cape Town’s swimming pool is heated, except for the winter months (May to September).
 However, alternate arrangements can be made by the hotel if you want to make use of a heated pool during the colder winter months.

 - Location: 9/10